-Do you have a passion for motor vehicles?
-Interested in working on motor vehicles for a career?
-This could be the right course for you.
-This level 2 diploma is designed to cover all light vehicle technologies at an advanced level.
-It’s suitable for both school leavers and/or mature students who want the opportunity to develop occupational knowledge and skills.
-The course covers all main systems in-depth, as well as giving you practical experience in maintaining them.
-This light vehicle route allows you to have the flexibility to develop your knowledge and skills across a variety of specialist areas to prepare you for further studies and potentially enter a job role in the future.
+Join us on our level 2 diploma designed to cover all light-vehicle technologies at an advanced level.
+It’s suitable for both school leavers and/or mature students who want the opportunity to develop knowledge and skills in repairing motor vehicles.
+This course covers all main systems in-depth, as well as giving you practical experience in maintaining them.
+This light vehicle route allows you to have the flexibility to develop your knowledge and skills across a variety of specialist areas to prepare you for further studies or employment.
 If you are aged 16-18, you will be enrolled in a study programme, which will include tutorials and Leap.
 You will also be required to complete a work experience placement of a minimum of one day per week for 40 weeks and an employability programme.

 What You'll Learn

 This diploma is a vocational subject-based learning programme covering all elements of both the theory and practical aspects of the following: light vehicle routine maintenance; operating principles of engines; tyres; brakes; steering and suspension systems; operating principles and maintenance of transmission; and electrical systems.

 Personal and social development and functional skills are compulsory elements of the course.
 The programme has been designed to improve your understanding of these different light vehicle systems and to further develop knowledge and skills in maintenance procedures on all major systems, including topics such as engine operating principles; braking suspension, steering and tyre systems; transmission systems; fuel and exhaust systems; charging and electric systems; and compulsory health and safety, tools and equipment and job roles in the automotive industry.